simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-hygiene_-daily-habits-to-keep-your-data-safe/index.en.md

 Managing your social media privacy settings is crucial for protecting your online identity and personal information.
 By properly configuring your privacy settings, you can control who can see your posts, photos, and personal details.
 Here are some important tips to help you manage your social media privacy settings:

-1. Review your privacy settings regularly and make sure they are set to the highest level of protection.
+1. Review your privacy settings regularly and make sure they're set to the highest level of protection.
 2. Limit the amount of personal information you share on your social media profiles.
 3. Be cautious about accepting friend requests or following unknown accounts.
 4. Avoid posting sensitive information such as your address, phone number, or financial details.